Design Case study

 Our director, Alex Sparrow, leads a growing team, designing buildings from a material-first perspective, to ensure that the implications of building with hempcrete are considered from the very first drawing.
 To find our more about our services, click the button below.

 We have a range of packages for each design stage to suit your project.
 Call us on 01629 343143 or email email@example.com to discuss how we can get involved with your project!
-Alternatively, you can fill out the form below to receive more information about our design services:
+Alternatively, you can fill out our 2-minute contact form to tell us more about your project: